vanheeringen-lab/gimmemotifs/docs/examples.rst

     $ gimme maelstrom hg19.blood.most_variable.1k.txt hg19 maelstrom.out/

-The output scores of `gimme maelstrom` represents the combined result of multiple methods.
+The output scores of ``gimme maelstrom`` represent the combined result of multiple methods.
 The individual results from different methods are ranked from high-scoring motif to low-scoring motif and then aggregated using rank aggregation.
 The score that is shown is the -log10(p-value), where the p-value (from the rank aggregation) is corrected for multiple testing.